 In the beginning, sometime in the late 1850’s, one James Dromgole (born in Scotland) at 49 years of age, immigrated to Canada with his 3 sons … Martin was 20, James Jr. 18, and our ancestor John was a mere 14.
 All the children were born in Leighton Buzzard, Lancashire.

 This knotted lineage began to reveal itself when I found Grandpa D’s Great Grandfather’s death certificate from 1929.
-I often am amused at how often death for me has brought forward so many once hidden gifts, both inside and out.
+I am often struck at how death for me has brought forward so many hidden gifts, both inside and out.
 Well, there I found the names of his parents – James Dromgole & Janette Anderson, and they were married in Childwall, Lancashire, England, July 28th, 1832.

 Janette died in 1845, she was only 35.
 She was born I believe in Castle Douglas, Scotland, and her father’s name was Allen, and that’s all I know of her so far.